XanaduAI/fockgaussian/README.md

 ## Requirements

-The functions in fockgaussian and the jupyter notebook examples require [strawberryfields](https://github.com/XanaduAI/strawberryfields) and the [hafnian](https://github.com/XanaduAI/hafnian) library.
+The functions in fockgaussian and the jupyter notebook examples require [strawberryfields](https://github.com/XanaduAI/strawberryfields) (Release 0.9) and the [hafnian](https://github.com/XanaduAI/hafnian)  (Release 0.1.2)library (Release ).

 ## Author